arturopala/buffer-and-slice/README.md

 - detaching a slice first-time, if not detached already
 - updating a slice
+- making a copy of a buffer
 - exporting slice or buffer (`toArray`, `toList`, `toBuffer`)

-E.g. the following code makes no copy of an array:
+E.g. the following code makes no copy of an array `a`:

 ```scala
 import com.github.arturopala.bufferandslice._